yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

         }
     }

 Type `Command-U` to run the unit tests.
 Passed.
-The tests passed without modifications, but, in actual development, we iterate fixing the model and tests until the tests pass.
+The tests passed without any problems, but, in actual development, we iterate fixing the entities and tests until the tests pass.

 ## Network Service